 Why

-US District Judge Robert Bryan agreed, saying that if the prosecution did not show the code, it would have to reject the charges.
+The US District Judge Robert Bryan agreed, saying that if the prosecution did not produce the code he would have to dismiss the charges.

 The Playpen case has proven to be a legal minefield in more than one way.
 For starters, the assumption that the same FBI for 15 days at least shared images and videos of child abuse had troubled many.